 The person on whom an enforcement notice1 is served may serve on the Secretary of State2 a notice in writing of his objection to the enforcement notice3.
 The grounds of the objection must be specified in the notice and may be either that the general requirements4 of the direction had been complied with, or that a requirement imposed by the enforcement notice could not have been imposed by the relevant direction or that such a requirement is either unnecessary or is excessively onerous or inconvenient and should be modified5.

-On receipt of an objection to an enforcement notice the Secretary
+On receipt of an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.